 Pre-Dental Non-Degree Program

 The Tufts University School of Dental Medicine (TUSDM) Pre-Dental Non-Degree (PDND) program is designed to offer a unique opportunity for dental school applicants whose academic credentials are not strong enough for admissions to the TUSDM DMD program.
 The goal of the PDND program is to support these applicants in their pursuit of a career in dentistry by giving them with an opportunity to improve their academic credentials and to gain a second chance at admission to the DMD program.
 The PDND program will provide students with an education that will strengthen their academic abilities through a program of study that offers a comprehensive basic sciences foundation in a dental school setting.
 This demanding part-time curriculum will expose a maximum of 20 students annually to the rigors of dental education and, if they complete the program successfully, prepare them for matriculation into the next year’s entering class as full-time DMD students.
-The PDND program begins every September after Labor Day and ends in late June.
+The PDND program begins late July, along with the entering DMD class, and ends in late June.

 Pre-Dental Non-Degree Program Goals